guap-ml/guap/README.md

 Easy, right?

 ## 👀 Demo
-You need a step-by-step guide on how to use guap on a very simple ML use-case?
+Do you need a step-by-step guide on how to use guap on a very simple ML use case?
 We got you.

 You can use guap metrics at every step of the ML lifecycle and on unlimited use-cases.
 But we think an interactive demo is worth thousands and thousands of words.